strawmelonjuice/docker/git/TROUBLESHOOTING.md

 If you see `unauthenticated: unregistered runner` and you manage tokens and registration via docker-compose (not the web UI), try the following:
-   1. **Always use the `mise run git-start` script to start your stack.** This script parses `images.json` and sets the correct `RUNNER_LABELS` before running `docker compose up -d`.
+   1. **Always use the `mise run git-start` script to start your stack.** This script parses `images.jsonc` and sets the correct `RUNNER_LABELS` before running `docker compose up -d`.
 Running `docker compose up -d` directly will not set labels and can cause registration or job pickup to fail.
    2. Stop the runner container if it's running.
    3. Ensure your `.env` or compose file has a valid `RUNNER_TOKEN` and `SHARED_SECRET` (these should be generated and managed by your automation, not manually from the web UI).
    4. Double-check that the `runner-daemon` service in `docker-compose.yaml` is running the registration command on startup, and that it is not failing silently (see logs for registration output).